AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Workflow Metadata:** Use the option when the value to use is saved in a workflow metadata property.
 After selecting the option, enter the metadata property name in the empty text box below the Workflow Metadata option.
 For example, emailAddress.
 * **Asset URL:** Use the option to embed a web link of an interactive communication to the email.
 After selecting the option, browse and choose the interactive communication to embed.
 The asset can reside on the author or the publish server.
 * **Image:** Use the option to embed an image to the email.
 After selecting the option, browse and choose the image.
-The image option is available only for the image tags (&lt;img src="&ast;"/&gt;) available in the email template.
+The image option is available only for the image tags (&lt;img src="&#42;"/&gt;) available in the email template.

-**Sender’s / Recipient's Email Address:** Select the **Literal** option to manually specify an email address or select the **Retrieve from Workflow metadata** option to retrieve the email address from a metadata property.
-You can also specify a list of metadata property arrays for the **Retrieve from Workflow metadata** option.
+**Sender’s / Recipient's Email Address:** Select the **Literal **option to manually specify an email address or select the ** Retrieve from Workflow metadata** option to retrieve the email address from a metadata property.
+You can also specify a list of metadata property arrays for the** Retrieve from Workflow metadata** option.
+Select the **Variable** option to retrieve the e-mail address from the value stored in a variable of string data type.

-**File Attachment Path:** The asset available at the specified location is attached to the email.
+**File Attachment:** The asset available at the specified location is attached to the email.
 The path of the asset can be relative to the payload or absolute path.
-An example path is [Payload_Directory]/attachments/
+An example path is [Payload_Directory]/attachments/.

+Select the **Variable **option to retrieve the file attachment stored in a variable of Document, XML, or JSON data type.

-**File Name:** Name of the email attachment file.
+**File Name: **Name of the email attachment file.
 The Email Step changes the original file name of the attachment to the specified file name.
-The name can be specified manually or retrieved from a workflow metadata property.
+The name can be specified manually or retrieved from a workflow metadata property or a variable.
 Use the **Literal** option when you know the exact value to specify.
+Use the **Variable** option to retrieve the file name from the value stored in a variable of string data type.
 Use the **Retrieve from a Workflow Metadata** option when the value to use is saved in a workflow metadata property.

 ## Generate Document of Record step {#generate-document-of-record-step}